• Home

 4

-With HOA approval in hand, submit permit applications to the Chicago Department of Buildings.
+With written HOA approval in hand, submit permit applications to the Chicago Department of Buildings.
 Most condo renovations require a Standard Plan Review permit.
-Include your HOA approval letter, architectural drawings, and contractor licensing information.
-Processing typically takes 6-10 weeks.
+Include your HOA approval letter, architectural drawings (engineer-stamped if structural work is involved), and contractor licensing information.
+Processing currently takes 6–10 weeks.
+Do not assume a rush is possible — plan for the full timeline.

 5